denistsoi/franklinchen.github.io/source/_posts/2013-01-16-pittsburgh-chess-club-championship-2013-round-1-the-art-of-swindling.markdown

 {% img /chess/chen-kostyak-2013-01-15_files/diag3FA333BE3BC0C833.gif White winning %}

-I got confused and made an error here which should have allowed a draw again, but Mike did not see the error, and we reached a different critical position:
+Unfortunately, I was in a state of annoyance at this point, because in his previous move, `Nxb7`, the losing move before `Nc5`, Mike had *offered a draw*!!
+That distracted me, I got confused, played quickly, and made an elementary error here, `Rb8+`, which should have allowed a draw again, but Mike did not see the error, and we reached a different critical position:

 {% img /chess/chen-kostyak-2013-01-15_files/diag3FA333CB700D27DF.gif White might win %}